Santorini – Where to Stay

 Santorini – Where to Stay – Oia

-When you think of Santorini do you envision the iconic image of white washed buildings cloning to the side of a mountain like I do?
+When you think of Santorini do you envision the iconic image of white washed buildings clinging to the side of a mountain like I do?
 The sea sparkles in the distance and amidst the white buildings are sprinkled the blue domes of churches and the hot pink of bougainvillea.

 The good news is that these amazing views exist.
 The bad news is that thousands of people want to see it – EVERYDAY.

 The spots with these stunning images familiar to everyone the world over are in the town of Oia (EEE – ah).
 The hotels are swanky, expensive and right in the middle of this super crowded place.
 Tiny alley ways are gorgeous and at times during the day totally congested with people.
-Additionally, everything you touch will be more expensive here that other spots on the island.
+Additionally, everything you touch will be more expensive here than in other spots on the island.

 Sometimes you’ll encounter a lack of concern.
-When cruise ships literally bring thousands of customers to your shop every day, good customer service just doesn’t need a be a concern.
+When cruise ships literally bring thousands of customers to your shop every day, good customer service just doesn’t need to be a concern.
 No matter how rude your staff is…there will be thousands of customers again tomorrow.